Lepozepo/get-line/README.md

 # get-line

 Geting a specific line of data or a range of data, and it is a stream.
-While `get-line` find the range or a specific of data the stream wil end itself, cool :).
+While `get-line` find the range or a specific of data the stream will end itself, cool :).

 ## Install